Close Menu

 Torque Specifications for WRX Lug Nuts

-Proper torque is crucial for your WRX’s safety and performance.
+Proper torque is crucial for the safety and performance of your WRX.
 Let’s explore the right way to tighten those lug nuts.

 Correct Torque Application

 For most WRX models, the correct lug nut torque is 89 to 94 ft-lbs (120 to 127 Nm).
-This spec ensures your wheels are secure without putting too much stress on the studs.
+This specification ensures your wheels are secure without placing excessive stress on the studs.

 Using the right torque is vital.
-Over-tightening can stretch or break the studs, while under-tightening might let the wheel come loose.
+Over-tightening can stretch or break the studs, while under-tightening may allow the wheel to come loose, as I’ve learned from experience.

 To apply the correct torque: